kouroshHakha/circuit-fewshot-code/README.md

 cd acnet
 pip install -r requirements.txt
 ```
+If the installation fails during installing torch inherited packages,
+try installing `pip install torch==1.9.0` first and then install the `requirement.txt` packages.
+The installation of torch_geometric is a bit time consuming.
 ### Data Loaders

 We prepare Pytorch Geometric data loaders that can be used right out of the box.